Lowerce/lowerce.github.io/README.md

-THIS BLOG SITE WILL NOT BE MAINTAINED.
+THIS BLOG SITE IS NOT UNDER MAINTENANCE.

-LOWERCE'S BLOG HAS BEEN MOVED TO [https://blog.lowerce.us](https://blog.lowerce.us).
+LOWERCE'S BLOG HAS BEEN MOVED TO [https://lowerce.us](https://lowerce.us).